fleetdm/fleet/docs/Using Fleet/Supported-host-operating-systems.md

 > Fedora, CentOS 8 and 9 require a [gnome extension](https://extensions.gnome.org/extension/615/appindicator-support/) and Google Chrome set to the default browser for Fleet Desktop.

+> fleetctl package command is not supported on DISA-STIG distribution.

 <meta name="pageOrderInSection" value="1200">
 <meta name="description" value="This page contains information about operating systems that are compatible with the osquery agent.">